Telefonica/node-express-metrics/README.md

 This express middleware gathers the metrics information from a **metrics** object stored in the process [domain](https://nodejs.org/api/domain.html): **process.domain.metrics**.

-For each request, the middleware initializes the metrics object, and at the end of the response logs the information stored in the metrics object.
+For each request, the middleware initializes the metrics object and, at the end of the response, logs the information stored in the metrics object.
 It is responsibility of the service logic to enrich this metrics object.

 ## Installation